 To find more worksheets like these, click here.

 You can take free online course for financial literacy through CashCourse.

 Food Benefits, Grants, Scholarships, and Loans

 Financial Aid staff can help answer any federal, state, and campus financial aid questions.
 They also have various budgeting and debt management resources.

 What is Cal Fresh?
 The CalFresh Program, formerly known as Food Stamps and federally known as the Supplemental Nutrition Assistance Program (SNAP), can add to your food budget to put healthy and nutritious food on the table.
-The program issues monthly electronic benefits that can be used to buy most foods at many markets and food stores.
+The program issues monthly electronic benefits that can be used to buy food at many markets and grocery stores.
 The amount of the benefit is based on the size of your household, your income, and your bills.
-CalFresh benefits come on a plastic card, called the Golden State Advantage Card, which you can use just like a bank card at most food stores.
+CalFresh benefits come on a plastic card, called the Golden State Advantage Card, which you can use just like a debit card at most food stores.
 The CalFresh Program helps to improve the health and well-being of qualified households and individuals by providing them a means to meet their nutritional needs.
-This is a Federal Funded Program and only permanent residents or citizens can qualify for the program.
+This is a Federally Funded Program and only permanent residents or citizens can qualify for the program.
 Parents with children who are citizens can apply on their child’s behalf.

 Want More Information?

 Click here for how to apply with a CalFresh Advocate.